-Education (EDUC)
+EDUCATION (EDUC)

-Must clear a background record check and provide proof of liability insurance.
+\ Must clear a background record check and provide proof of liability insurance.

-EDUC 203SL.
+\EDUC 203SL.
 Foundations of Education, 3 hours, Fall, Spring, Summer

-Survey of historical, sociological, and philosophical foundations of American education.
+Provides an introduction to the field of education.
+The course includes what teaching looks like today along with philosophical, historical, and legal foundations of American education.
 Practicum required.
 Must provide proof of liability insurance.
 This course is a service-learning course and may require additional time commitment outside of class.
 Students are responsible for any additional costs necessary to complete the service.